By Manon Bradley, World Champion Powerlifter

 Powerlifting is made up of three different lifts – squat, bench-press and deadlift.
-Between them all they exercise pretty much every muscle in your body.
-They are such big compound moves which enable you to lift up large weights such that you use lots of muscles.
+Between them all, they exercise pretty much every muscle in your body.
+They are such big compound moves that enable you to lift up large weights such that you use lots of muscles.

 And if you don’t believe me – here’s a bit of science

 Training with heavy weights puts pressure (“load”) on your bones which means that it helps you to create new bone tissue.
 And as we get older this becomes more and more important to prevent weakness and postural problems that are typical in old age.

 There is evidence that weight-bearing exercise like powerlifting will help you to stay active and healthy longer than typical cardio-vascular exercise.

 The low impactful nature of powerlifting and its increasing intensity are key factors in building strong muscles, bones and healthy heart and lungs.
 Researchers believe it may be the best exercise for lifelong physical function and fitness.
 You can read more here.